-Non-Motorized Safety (Bicycle and Pedestrian Safety)Number of pedestrian fatalities (C-10)Reduce pedestrian fatalities from 145 (2017-2021 average) to: 2024: 142 2025: 141 2026: 139The most recent 5-year moving average result was used for the baseline and the projected targets for 2024, 2025 and 2026 were calculated starting from the baseline figure and applying a 1% reduction in the number from the prior year.184 pedestrian fatalities in 2021 was the highest numbe of pedestrian fatalities in Louisiana history.
-Pedestrian Program Area Performance Measure and Core Performance Measure Number, if applicable Performance Targets Rationale Non-Index Bucky (Bicycle and Pedestrian Safety)(C-10)145 (2017-2021 average) to: 2024: 142 2025: 141 2026: 139moving average result was used for the baseline and the crashes has increased every Number of bicycle fatalities (C-11)Reduce bicyclist fatalities from 28 (2017-2021 average) to: 2024: 27 2025: 26 2026: 25The most recent 5-year moving average result was used for the baseline and the projected targets for 2024, 2025 and 2026 were calculated starting from the baseline figure and applying a 3% reduction in the number from the prior year.Bicycle fatalities remained constant in 2020 and 2021.
-(Bicycle and (C-10) 145 (2017-2021 average) to: 2024: 142 2025: 141 2026: 139 Reduce bicyclist fatalities from 28 (2017-2021 average) to: 2024: 27 2025: 26 moving average result was used for the baseline and then projected targets for 2024, 2025 and 2026 were calculated starting from the baseline figure and applying a 1% reduction in the number from the prior year.
+Program Area Performance Measure and Core Performance Measure Number, if applicable Performance Targets Rationale The number of drivers age 20 or younger involved in fatal crashes has increased every year since 2019.
+Non-Motorized Safety (Bicycle and Pedestrian Safety) Number of pedestrian fatalities (C-10) Number of bicycle fatalities (C-11) Reduce pedestrian fatalities from 145 (2017-2021 average) to: 2024: 142 2025: 141 2026: 139 Reduce bicyclist fatalities from 28 (2017-2021 average) to: 2024: 27 2025: 26 2026: 25 The most recent 5-year moving average result was used for the baseline and then projected targets for 2024, 2025 and 2026 were calculated starting from the baseline figure and applying a 1% reduction in the number from the prior year.
 184 pedestrian fatalities in 2021 was the highest number of pedestrian fatalities in Louisiana history.
 Pedestrian fatalities represent 19% of total fatalities.
 The most recent 5-year moving average result was used for the baseline and then projected targets for 2024, 2025 and 2026 were calculated starting from the baseline figure and applying a 3% reduction in the number from the prior year.
 Bicycle fatalities remained constant in 2020 and 2021.
-These projected targets start
+These projected targets start reducing those numbers.

-Program Area Performance Measure and Core Performance Measure Number, if applicable Performance Targets Rationale Rail/Highway Crossing Safety (Roadway Safety) Number of rail-highway fatalities Keep rail-highway fatalities constant at 2 (2017 to 2021 average) in: 2024: 2 2025: 2 2026: 2 The most recent 5-year moving average result was used for the baseline and then projected targets for 2024, 2025 and 2026 were established to keep rail- highway fatalities constant. number is low, rail-highway crashes must be addressed if Louisiana is to reach Destination Zero Deaths.
+Program Area Performance Measure and Core Performance Measure Number, if applicable Performance Targets Rationale Rail/Highway Crossing Safety (Roadway Safety) Number of rail-highway fatalities Keep rail-highway fatalities constant at 2 (2017 to 2021 average) in: 2024: 2 2025: 2 2026: 2 The most recent 5-year moving average result was used for the baseline and then projected targets for 2024, 2025 and 2026 were established to keep railhighway fatalities constant.
+Even though the fatality number is low, rail-highway crashes must be addressed if Louisiana is to reach Destination Zero Deaths.
 Between 2016 and 2021, there were 159 railroad/highway crossing injuries in Louisiana.
 Thes injuries could easily have been fatalities due to the severity of train crashes.
 Distracted Driving Number of distracted and inattentive driving related fatalities Reduce distracted and inattentive driving fatalities by 1 percent from 338 (2017 to 2021 average) to: 2024: 331 2025: 328 2026: 324 The most recent 5-year moving average result was used for the baseline and then projected targets for 2024, 2025 and 2026 were calculated starting from the baseline figure and applying a 1% reduction in the number from the prior year.
 Distracted driving is one of four major contributing factors to Louisiana's fatal crashes.